South Holland and The Deepings (UK Parliament constituency)

-South Holland and The Deepings is a constituency represented in the House of Commons of the UK Parliament, since its 1997 creation, by John Hayes, a Conservative.
+South Holland and The Deepings is a constituency in Lincolnshire represented in the House of Commons of the UK Parliament since its 1997 creation by John Hayes, a Conservative.

 At the 2017 general election, the constituency recorded a higher Conservative share of the vote than any constituency since 1970, with 69.9% of voters backing the party.
-South Holland also delivered the nation's second highest Leave vote in the 2016 referendum on the United Kingdom's membership of the European Union.
-73.6% of voters endorsed Britain's withdrawal from the EU, second only to neighbouring Boston.
+South Holland also delivered the second-highest "Leave" vote in the 2016 referendum on the UK's membership of the European Union (EU).
+73.6% of voters endorsed the UK's withdrawal from the EU, second only to neighbouring Boston.

 At the 2019 general election, the Conservative majority was 62.7%, the highest of any Conservative in any constituency in any general election since Kensington South in 1955.
 Hayes took 75.9% of the vote, the third highest for the Conservatives only after Castle Point in Essex and Boston and Skegness.

 Constituency profile

 This is a largely rural seat with agriculture, bulb growing and food processing as the main economic activities.
 Incomes and house prices are below UK averages.